 Frederic Chopin (1810-1849) was a composer who wrote in many different styles and was able to convey the folkloristic essence of his homeland, Poland.
 Though the WALTZ is not Polish in nature, he, nevertheless, had a charming way of developing the character of this dance form.

-On the YouTube recording, my second encore (Chopin WALTZ IN C# MINOR) was captured on video at a concert in Slovakia after having played a world premier of Klaus Cornell's Réclère: Metaphor for Piano and Orchestra with the Slovak Sinfonietta.
+In this YouTube recording, my second encore (Chopin WALTZ IN C# MINOR) was captured on video at a concert in Slovakia after having played a world premier of Klaus Cornell's Réclère: Metaphor for Piano and Orchestra with the Slovak Sinfonietta.

 A frighteningly difficult piece!
 Pianists generally agree that Strauss has composed an extremely demanding work here.